Charity Commission for England and Wales

-Orlando Fraser succeeds interim chair, Ian Karet, who succeeded Baroness Stowell of Beeston.

 The commission has four sites in London, Taunton, Liverpool and Newport.
-Its website lists the latest accounts submitted by charities in England and Wales.
+Its website lists the latest annual reports submitted by charities in England and Wales.

-To March 2019, the Commission regulated £79 billion of charity income.
+During the financial year 2022–2023, the Commission regulated £88 billion of charity income and £85 billion of charity spend.

+Charity status

+Definition

+To establish a charity, an organisation must first find at least three trustees who will be responsible for the general control and management of the administration of the charity.
+The organisation needs to have a charitable purpose that helps the public.
+Afterwards, the administration must select an official name and decide on a structure for the charity that will impact aspects such as who runs the charity and how it is run.
+Subsequently, the creation of a governing document that explains how the charity is run is required.
+Finally, an electronic application must be completed if the charity’s income is at £5,000 per year, or it is a charitable incorporated organisation (CIO).
+There are different rules for creating a charity in Scotland and Northern Ireland.

 Exempt, excepted, and other non-registered charities

 Some charities are not subject to regulation by or registration with the Charity Commission, because they are already regulated by another body, and are known as exempt charities.
 Most exempt charities are listed in Schedule 3 to the Charities Act 2011, but some charities are made exempt by other acts.
 However exempt charities must still comply with charity law and may approach the Charity Commission for advice.